ShockSlayer/ccdocs/docs/changelogs/2_5_3_Changelog.md

 *Want to quickly find every species that can Baton Pass Agility?
 The Dex has your back.*

 There's more - previously, the Dex had a significant oversight regarding searching moves - both in the List Tab and in the Moves Tab, there was no handling for moves only learned by previous evolutions.
-That has been fixed, so all Moves-related operations are now 100% accurate.
+So now, **moves learned by previous evolutions are now displayed** so all moves-related operations are now 100% accurate.
 You might be thinking of one thing I might have missed, don't worry, we'll cover that a little bit later.

-Lastly, there's one other new feature - the Area Tab now displays which species have footprints appear in the overworld.
-This should help with filling out the Dex as well as finding the areas that may best suit your chaining needs.
+Lastly, there's one other new feature - **the Area Tab now displays which species have footprints appear in the overworld.** This should help with filling out the Dex as well as finding the areas that may best suit your chaining needs.
 You may even discover species not normally found in the grass...

 ![](images/2_5_3_Changelog/image_2.png)